British Latin: Sources of evidence

 An inherent difficulty in evidencing Vulgar Latin is that as an extinct spoken language form, no source provides a direct account of it.
-Reliance is on indirect sources of evidence such as "errors" in written texts and regional inscriptions.
+Reliance is, therefore, placed on indirect sources of evidence such as "errors" in written texts and regional inscriptions.
 They are held to be reflective of the everyday spoken language.
 Of particular linguistic value are private inscriptions made by ordinary people, such as epitaphs and votive offerings, and "curse tablets" (small metal sheets used in popular magic to curse people).

 In relation to Vulgar Latin specifically as it was spoken in Britain, Kenneth H. Jackson put forward in the 1950s what became the established view, which has only relatively recently been challenged.
 Jackson drew conclusions about the nature of British Latin from examining Latin loanwords that had passed into the British Celtic languages.
 From the 1970s John Mann, Eric P. Hamp and others used what Mann called "the sub-literary tradition" in inscriptions to identify spoken British Latin usage.

 In the 1980s, Colin Smith used stone inscriptions in particular in this way, although much of what Smith has written has become out of date as a result of the large number of Latin inscriptions found in Britain in recent years.
 The best known of these are the Vindolanda tablets, the last two volumes of which were published in 1994 and 2003, but also include the Bath curse tablets, published in 1988, and other curse tablets found at a number of other sites throughout southern England from the 1990s onwards.